secretstartups/handbook/business-technology/data-team/how-we-work/triage/index.html.md

 Although running a weekly rotation, we expect the triager to post an EOD announcement in the applicable Slack channels.

-### GitLab.com DB structure changes
+### GitLab.com databases structure changes
-1 of the most important data source, that regularly changes, is the GitLab.com database.
+GitLAb.com databases do regularly change.
 In order not to break the daily operation, changes to the database needs to be tracked and checked.
-Any change to the GitLab.com database, is made to the db/structure\.sql file.
-The Data Team gets notified, by applying labels to the MR, if a change to the db/structure\.sql is made, via the Danger Bot.
+Any change to the GitLab.com database and CustomerDot database is tracked by the Danger Bot.
+The Data Team gets notified, by applying labels to the MR, if a change to the db/structure\.sql is made.

 A label `Data Warehouse::Impact Check` is added by the Danger Bot as call to action for the data team.
-- On triage, the Triager will [check](https://gitlab.com/gitlab-org/gitlab/-/merge_requests?scope=all&state=opened&label_name[]=Data%20Warehouse%3A%3AImpact%20Check) for MRs with label `Data Warehouse::Impact Check`.
+- On triage, the Triager will [check](https://gitlab.com/groups/gitlab-org/-/merge_requests?scope=all&state=opened&label_name[]=Data%20Warehouse%3A%3AImpact%20Check&draft=no&approved_by_usernames[]=Any) for MRs with label `Data Warehouse::Impact Check`.

 The following actions are performed by Data Team Triager:
 - Every merge request (`MR`) will be judged